Nico’s Pizza Dough (70% Hydration / Cold Ferment) (Thermomix & Conventional Methods)

 2. The dough balls will have puffed up again making them very soft, and you might start to see air bubbles forming at the top of the dough.

-2. In a shallow bowl, mix together 1 cup of flour with 1 cup of coarse semolina or polenta.
+2. In a shallow bowl, mix together 1 cup of flour with 1 cup of coarse semolina.
 Dust a work surface with some of the flour mixture.

 3. Use an oiled or floured bread scraper or metal scraper to gently lift or tip out the dough balls from their container, trying not to lose the air trapped in them, into the bowl of mixed flour.
 Gently lift and turn over to coat both sides with the flour mixture.